AndyHaas/Salesforce_Project_Management/docs/wiki/Permission_Set_Comparison.md

 #### Message__c

 **Team Member:**
-- Full access: Create, Read, Edit, Delete
+- Create: ✅
+- Read: ✅
+- Edit: ✅ (own records only)
+- Delete: ❌ (only Manager and Admin can delete)
 - View All Records: ✅
-- Modify All Records: ✅
+- Modify All Records: ❌ (changed from true)

 **User:**
 - No access: ❌